abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 Most coding interview questions will also require you to keep track of some data (for instance, tracking the maximum sum), which is then updated and reused by the core logic to help produce the desired output.

 The path to finding which kind of **memory** to use comes from identifying which **data structure** to use.

 ---

+## Global Condition
+Most coding interview questions will also maintain a condition that must be true at each iteration and if that condition is false after an iteration then the algorithm breaks

+---